KafayatAkinwande/Product-Performance-And-User-Journey-Analysis/README.md

 <img width="1471" height="407" alt="Screenshot 2026-02-16 150926" src="https://github.com/user-attachments/assets/9dbe4e13-58d3-424c-b738-1895d159b5ce" />

-**November 2019** stands out with an 8.86% conversion rate and 75.42% cart abandonment—the best performance across both metrics.
+**November 2019** stands out with an 8.86% conversion rate and 75.42% cart abandonment, the best performance across both metrics.
 This 33% improvement over the October conversion rate (8.86% vs 6.63%) and 4.65 point reduction in cart abandonment suggests an external factor driving performance - Black Friday/Cyber Monday promotions , Holiday shopping season, free shipping thresholds.

 Understanding what drove November's outperformance could inform strategies to replicate that success in other months.
-Conversely, October's 80.75% cart abandonment—the worst performance—requires an investigation into whether it represents a seasonal baseline or a specific issue that month.
+Conversely, October's 80.07% cart abandonment, the worst performance, requires an investigation into whether it represents a seasonal baseline or a specific issue that month.

-The relative stability of December through February (6.79-7.15% conversion, apprx.
+The relative stability of December through February (6.79-7.15% conversion, and apprx.
 78% abandonment) suggests a baseline performance level when no exceptional factors are present, making November an instructive outlier rather than November being normal and other months being problematic.

 ## <div align="center">  7-Day Activation Rate </div>